 The ball is in your court!

-Sign into your account or get started today for free!
+Sign into your account or get started today!

 What is an API and, more importantly, why should you care?
 This article will help you to understand APIs and how AE uses them to make cool stuff happen!

 API stands for Application Programming Interface.